uwsbel/Mesh-to-pointcloud-tool/README.md

 # Mesh-to-pointcloud-tool
-Imports meshes and outputs a pointcloud with points that outline the meshes original triangles
+Imports meshes and outputs a pointcloud with points that outline the mesh's original triangles

 Requires GLM -